 Here's how we help:

-- Assist students navigate and understand the process of applying for Federal and State VA benefits.
+- Assist students to navigate and understand the process of applying for Federal and State VA benefits.
+See our federal benefit handout for a quick breakdown.

 - Connect students with resources on campus and other student veterans.